Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company caches session information for a web application in an Amazon DynamoDB table.
 The company wants an automated way to delete old items from the table.
 What is the simplest way to do this?

 - [ ] Write a script that deletes old records; schedule the scripts as a cron job on an Amazon EC2 instance.
-- [x] Add an attribute with the expiration time; enable the Time To Live feature based on that attribute.
+- [x] Add an attribute with the expiration time; enable the `Time To Live` feature based on that attribute.
 - [ ] Each day, create a new table to hold session data; delete the previous day's table.
-- [ ] Add an attribute with the expiration time; name the attribute ItemExpiration.
+- [ ] Add an attribute with the expiration time; name the attribute `ItemExpiration`.

 **[⬆ Back to Top](#table-of-contents)**